dportik/dadi_pipeline/README.md

 This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing dadi scripts with python.
 A good resource for all dadi-related questions is the [dadi user group](https://groups.google.com/forum/#!forum/dadi-user).
 Before attempting to use these scripts, read over the user manual for dadi and try running the program with the example files.

-The most current version of this pipeline is designed to run in Python 3 and requires the Python 3 version of `dadi` (tested for v2.1.0).
+The most current version of this pipeline is designed to run in Python 3 and requires the Python 3 version of `dadi` (tested for v2.1+).
 You should use the most current versions of `dadi` and `dadi_pipeline`, and run them using Python 3.

 ## **Version** <a name="V"></a>

 **The current version of `dadi_pipeline` is v3.1.5, and it has been tested with `dadi` v2.1.0.
 Please ensure you have the latest versions of both `dadi_pipeline` and `dadi` installed.**

 ### What's new in version 3.1+?

+Version 3.1.6:
++ Added `dadi-test-projections.py` module to examine the number of segregating sites resulting from all combinations of projection sites: [Find-Best-Projections](https://github.com/dportik/dadi_pipeline/tree/master/Find-Best-Projections).

 Version 3.1.5:
 + Added 15 new 3D models that were developed for [Firneno et al. 2020]( https://doi.org/10.1111/mec.15496).
 Included is a new class of models involving an admixed (or "hybrid") origin for the third population.
 All new models are fully integrated in the [Three_Population_Pipeline](https://github.com/dportik/dadi_pipeline/tree/master/Three_Population_Pipeline).